Does NCC have any sports teams?

 I’m not really sure which program is the best for me.
 Is there help?

 We encourage undecided students to pursue the Associate of Arts degree.
-The AA program lets you explore a variety of subjects while cmopleting the general education courses required for most majors and at most four year colleges.
-Our Student Services Department works with undecided students, and an assessment tool can assist in decision-making.
-Email Student Services or call 712-324-5061, 800-352-4907 for more information.
+The AA program lets you explore a variety of subjects while completing the general education courses required for most majors and at most four year colleges.
+Our Admissions Team works with undecided students, and an assessment tool can assist in decision-making.
+Email Admissions or call 712-324-5061, 800-352-4907 for more information.

 I’m on an alternate list, but what does that mean?